My Journey Into Programming

 Go, APIs, and microservices were all the hype, but the monolith at work just grew bigger and bigger.
 While I couldn’t use Go at work, I did invest my own time into open source projects and started the Edmonton Go meetup in 2014.

-Then we discovered 🧪 Elixir and Phoenix.
+We had just discovered ๐Ÿงช Elixir and Phoenix.
 Built on Erlang/OTP, it promised concurrency and efficiency similar to Go, while Phoenix and Ecto provided the niceties of Ruby on Rails.
 I wasn’t sold at first, having come to appreciate Go’s simplicity, static type checking, and fast compiler.
 Still, I enjoy learning, so learn I did.

 When I began my career, I didn’t know the web would become an open platform for building apps, or that the SaaS model would become a dominate way to distribute software.
-I fell into web development, and I’m really glad I did!
+I fell into web development, and it worked out incredibly well!

 Related: